Guidance for Postgraduate Researchers

 Apply for advertised opportunities

 It is your responsibility to apply directly to the host organisation for any of the advertised opportunities.
+The host will then process the applications and will select the successful candidate.

 Find your own placement

-You could approach an organisation that you have an interest in, or your Research Supervisor(s) may be able to suggest someone they already collaborate with.
+You could approach an organisation that you have an interest in, or your research supervisor(s) may be able to suggest someone they already collaborate with.

-If you are a WRDTP Collaborative Awards Scheme studentship holder, you will normally undertake your placement with your collaborative partner organisation.
-If you wish to undertake your placement with a different host organisation, you must do so with the agreement of your Research Supervisor(s) and the collaborative partner organisation.
+If you wish to undertake your placement with a different host organisation, you must do so with the agreement of your principal research supervisor and the collaborative partner organisation.

 As part of your placement, you are required to complete an assessment.
+You will be assessed on a pass/fail basis, and you must pass this assessment to pass your placement.

 You will need to:

-• deliver an oral presentation or briefing to your Placement Host
+• deliver an oral presentation or briefing to your placement host

 • submit an output to accompany the oral presentation

-You should plan your assessment in advance of your placement starting, in collaboration with your Placement Host and Research Supervisor(s).
 At the point of seeking approval for your placement project from the WRDTP, you will be asked to suggest what format your output will take.
+The output you submit should be a reflection of the work completed during your placement, and its value to your host.

 In the event that you are undertaking multiple short placements with different host organisations, your assessment will relate to, and take place during, your final placement.
 It is your responsibility to communicate this to your hosts if this applies to you.